 Descriptions of the workshops can be found on the QM website .

 - Designing Your Blended Course (DYBC)

 - Addressing Accessibility and Usability (AAU – New)

 - Gauging Your Technology Skills (GYTS – New)

 Course Development Standards Training

-If you are interested in participating in the Canvas Course Development Standards training this summer, please send an email to OTL@sfcc.edu.
-Stipends are available for adjunct and 9-month faculty who complete any of the courses during the below dates:
+If you are interested in participating in the Canvas Course Development Standards training, please send an email to OTL@sfcc.edu.
+Stipends are available for adjuncts who complete the training.

 For additional information on classes and stipends click here.